Flavio58it/libsann/README.md

 ## How to use

-Usinge the library is very simple with any configuration, for example, to solve the parity problem with a multi perceptron network trained by resilient propagation:
+Using the library is very simple with any configuration, for example, to solve the parity problem with a multi perceptron network trained by resilient propagation:

 ```C#
 double[][] parityInput =